call-report/public-docs/docs/datasources/banktimeseries.md

 ### Time Series Frequency

-Most all public bank regulatory data is time series data with a quarterly frequency.
+Most all public bank regulatory data is time series data with a quarterly reporting frequency.
 Some data, particularly for smaller financial institutions' data is semi-annual.

 ### Publishing frequency

 Regulatory agencies receive data on a rolling basis.

-Bulk data downloads are updated approximately monthly, while "webservice" feeds are updated soon after bank regulatory filings are submitted and validated.
+-  Bulk data downloads are updated approximately monthly

+-  "Webservice" feeds are updated soon after bank regulatory filings are submitted and validated.
+(A Python-based wrapper for these feeds is available at https://pypi.org/project/ffiec-data-connect)

 ### Data Fields and Data Dictionaries